If you go down to the seafront you’ll get a big surprise! Have you met the stone Ogre on Cleveleys beach – with glowing

-He was white when he was installed, and is frequently cleaned.
-Because he spends a lot of time under the water, he quickly goes green.
+He is frequently cleaned – but because he spends a lot of time under the water, he quickly goes green.
+(Aren’t Ogres green anyway?)
 Then he blends in with the rock groyne – so look closely!

 The Stone Ogre on Cleveleys Beach – under the water twice a day!